Property Advice

 Pricing

 For around R6000 a month, you can opt for a furnished one-bed beautifully appointed apartment.
 A smaller budget, say R4000, will provide you with a studio.
-Max the budget and you can aim for a R36 000 a month 2-bed, but the views and facilities will be worth it.
+Maximise the budget and you can aim for a R36 000-a-month two-bed, but the views and facilities will be worth it.
 Renting is also a great option while you seek your permanent house in Pretoria, which is proving very popular for first-time home buyers.

 Things to do

-From weekend markets and festivals offering crafts, food and entertainment, to cafe’s and bistro’s, and fine dining experiences, Pretoria has something for everyone, including children.
+From weekend markets and festivals offering crafts, food and entertainment, cafés and bistros, and fine dining experiences, Pretoria has something for everyone, including children.
 The zoo is popular, as are the innumerable green spaces and parks for picnics and walks.
 Move from the calmness of the day into a vibey nightlife, where people spill onto the streets in social gatherings.
-Safety, parking and crime are considered serious issues in the city but this true of most cities in South Africa.
+Safety, parking and crime are considered serious issues in the city but this is true of most cities in South Africa.

 Why Pretoria and not Johannesburg?